top of page

 Take a step back and consider this:

-Cheap grace is the belief that, because Jesus died for our sins, it doesn’t matter whether we obey his commandments or not: we can receive God’s grace and the gift of his Spirit, and live with God forever, without having ever living according to Jesus’s teachings.
+Cheap grace is the belief that, because Jesus died for our sins, it doesn’t matter whether we obey his commandments or not: we can receive God’s grace and the gift of his Spirit, and live with God forever, without having ever lived according to Jesus’s teachings.

-In what ways does your church or the Christian culture around you settle for a low level of conversion rather than a transformed lives lived fully for Jesus?
+In what ways does your church or the Christian culture around you settle for a low level of conversion rather than transformed lives lived fully for Jesus?

 Bibliography